atropos-null/LS/py109/py109_studyguide.md

 **Important Scope Rule**

+A function can access variables defined in the global scope without any special declaration, as long as it does not attempt to modify them.
+This is because the global variables are available to the local scope as read-only by default.
 While you can access global variables from inside functions, you cannot reassign them without using the `global` keyword:

 ```python
 count = 10  # Global variable